 - It is very difficult to lose weight.
 I identify three key factors needed: 1) internal motivation and readiness to change, 2) a support system in place from many levels—home (spouse, children), immediate environment (supportive friends, health and wellness initiatives in the local community and workplace), national public health measures that support healthy lifestyles like the MyPlate guide, and 3) a skilled and compassionate health coach, dietitian, or physician who can educate and guide a person to change.

 - The 3rd is a tough one.
 Motivating people in the long run is a highly prized skill that an otherwise skilled dietitian might not have.
-I think I’m getting better at it but I doubt I’ll ever master it.
+I think I’m getting better but I doubt I’ll ever master it.
 Sometimes I wonder if lacking this skill has fueled the HAES movement.
 It’s far easier to coach someone to set goals like accepting your body shape or doing one good thing for yourself every day…than to lose pounds.
 When a client can’t lose weight or has regained lost weight, they feel that they’ve failed.
 But so does the dietitian.
 In these cases, I don’t think the answer is to say that diets don’t work.
 It’s more likely that the plan wasn’t a good fit so the client stopped following it.
 Or maybe there was too much focus on scale weight and not enough on psychological factors that still needed healing.
 Maybe instead we can practice resiliency—learning from setbacks and discovering a different approach or more holistic strategy on how to successfully guide the client to lose weight, remembering that each client will have a unique path.
 It takes more perseverance and patience with this route, but one I’m willing to travel.

 My two cents is that HAES has insightful nutrition points that providers can use for clients after screening their history and needs, but it’s important not to discount the health value that reducing body weight offers some people and which they may request.
 Although the HAES movement is well-intentioned, there is a range of beliefs and approaches within their practitioners.
 Some simply use an intuitive eating and mindfulness approach.
 Others are practicing from personal experiences and beliefs, not based on science.
 They are not actively reading published scientific research about obesity (or else they would not be ignoring the harm caused by generally encouraging health at any size).
 They are not embracing clients who have medical issues that require a complex nutrition plan that is not “one size fits all.”